pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 -   1 DIPC Instance - DIPCINST
 -   2 DBCS Instances - DBCSAMER, DBCSEMEA
 -   1 Compute Instance - OnPremiseVM
+-   Private keys in OpenSSH format for all instances
 -   OnPremiseVM public IP address
 -   WinSCP for ftp to instances
 -	Putty for ssh connection to instances